emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## Vidplay
-### Score: 6/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. Site UI has room for improvement. ❌
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site has some sorting options, but is lacking in terms of content discoverability. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
 ## HollyMovieHD
 ### Score: 6/20
 1. Has movies, TV, anime, 1080p, but no adjustable quality, or subtitles. 🟡